Hot topics for both consumers and webmarketers on WebmasterRadio.FM

 You can create an original background by using a Versamark Ink Pad.
 This ink is clear and can be used as a "resist" medium.
 Just ink up a stamp with the Versamark ink and multi-stamp it onto your paper or cardstock.
 Then ink up your brayer, or a craft sponge, with dye ink in the color of your choice and roll/run it across the cardstock.
-The images that have been stamped with the Versamark will not "hold" the top layer of ink and will stay uncolored - it´s a great look!
+The images that have been stamped with the Versamark will not "hold" the top layer of ink and will stay uncolored - it's a great look!

 Tissue Paper and Bleach Background

 For an interesting and easy background, wad up a tissue, dip it lightly in bleach, and blot on a piece of colored cardstock in a random manner.
-To achieve even more depth, wad up a new tissue and pat it into a contrasting colored ink pad, then randomly blot it on the cardstock.
+To achieve even more depth, wad up a new tissue and pat it into a contrasting colored ink pad, then randomly blot

 Liquid Applique Suede Effect